winery/winery/docs/dev/config/IntelliJ IDEA/README.md

 # IntelliJ Configuration

+## Preparation: Install IntelliJ

+1. Get a JetBrains Ultimate License.
+For students: Visit <https://www.jetbrains.com/student/>.
+1. Install [JetBrains Toolbox](https://www.jetbrains.com/toolbox/): `choco install jetbrainstoolbox` and `choco pin add -n jetbrainstoolbox`, because JetBrains does an auto update
+1. Install "IntelliJ IDEA Ultimate" using the JetBrains Toolbox.

+## Preparation of the code

-Preparation: Generate a war to have all dependencies fetched by maven: `mvn package`
+Generate a war to have all dependencies fetched by maven: `mvn package -DskipTests`.
+This ensures that `Version.java` is generated and all node dependencies are fetched.
+If this goes wrong at the first run, execute `mvn package -DskipTests` a second time.

+## Setup of IntelliJ

 1. Install JRebel plugin
     - JRebel enables a better debugging - changes can be immediately loaded without building the whole project again